Woman dies in cold D.C. weather after battling homelessness, mental illness

 Wayne Turnage, deputy mayor for the city’s Health and Human Services agency, said in an email that Hill “was known by many of our District agencies, as they diligently worked to connect her to services and supports, including housing.”

-Jesse Rabinowitz, spokesman for Miriam’s Kitchen, a D.C.-based nonprofit that helps the homeless and holds an annual vigil for those who die on the streets, said Hill was one of four homeless people to die in the District in the past two weeks.
+Jesse Rabinowitz, spokesman for Miriam’s Kitchen, a D.C.-based nonprofit that helps the homeless and participates in an annual vigil for those who die on the streets, said Hill was one of five homeless people to die in the District in the past two weeks.
 He called on the city to spend $100 million on efforts that would seek to end chronic homelessness in D.C.

 “Ending homelessness is a matter of life and death,” he said.
 “We see every day that housing saves life and ends homelessness.”

-Last year, 180 “undomiciled” people died, according to city records, including 80 people from intoxication, 23 of the coronavirus, nine in homicides and four by suicide.
+Last year, 180 “undomiciled” people died, according to city records, including 80 people of intoxication, 23 of the coronavirus, nine in homicides and four by suicide.

 The Sousa Bridge is among the city’s 68 encampment “engagements” — cleanups of areas where homeless residents have set up tents.
 It’s not known when Hill last had contact with social workers.